jose-techcode/Spring-Product/README.md

 # 8. Notes

-For GraalVM, PostgreSQL, and Apache Kafka to work, you need to configure both on your machine or use Docker (with Docker there is no Apache Kafka).
-If you want to run the application without kafka, use the native branch.
+For GraalVM, PostgreSQL, Redis, and Kafka to work, you need to configure both on your machine or use docker-compose-jvm.yaml.
+To use the application without Redis and Kafka, use the branch native or docker-compose-native.yaml.
+In the future, Kafka will be added to docker-compose-jvm.yaml.